-If the underwriters sell more than 28,500,000 ADSs as discussed above, they have an option to buy up to an additional 4,275,000 ADSs from us.
-The underwriters may exercise that option for 30 days.
+The underwriters have an option to buy up to an additional 4,695,648 ADSs from the Selling Shareholder solely to cover over-allotments.
+The underwriters may exercise that option for 30 days from the date of this prospectus supplement.
 To the extent the option is exercised, each underwriter must purchase a number of additional ADSs approximately proportionate to that underwriter's initial purchase commitment.
 Any ADSs issued or sold under the option will be issued and sold on the same terms and conditions as the other ADSs or that are the subject of this offering.

-The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriter by us.
-Such amounts are shown assuming both no exercise and full exercise of the underwriter's option to purchase an additional 4,275,000 ADSs.
+The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriter by the Selling Shareholder.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase an additional 4,695,648 ADSs.